 Q. What about collaboration?
+Did you collaborate?
+Do you have any thoughts on collaboration?

 Student 3: Actually, I think that is one of the best things about this class.
-My roommate and I abided by all the rules..., and we didn't collaborate on anything we weren't supposed to even though we live like 5 feet away from each other...
+My roommate and I abided by all the rules, I mean, I know there is a big deal about collaboration in computer science right now, and we didn't collaborate on anything we weren't supposed to even though we live like 5 feet away from each other.
+I mean, we didn't ever copy each other's code or anything, but we took full advantage of the collaboration.
+It was more just like the ideas bouncing off each other.
 I don't think that this class would have been as much fun if I wasn't able to collaborate.